 - Fresh cilantro: adds a slightly spicy, refreshing flavor that pairs beautifully with the lime

 - Lime: brings the citrusy notes out of the cilantro—can be substituted with lemon

 - Olive oil: try to go for extra virgin olive oil that has a slightly spicy taste.

 - Roasted sunflower seeds: you can go for salted or unsalted.
 Their nutty and roasted flavor enhances the taste—it is delicious.

-- Nutritional yeast or parmesan-like cheese: Creates a creamy texture and a bolder taste
+- Nutritional yeast or parmesan-like cheese: Creates a creamy texture and adds bolder flavors.

 - A pinch of salt: for seasoning